mitvis/olli/README.md

 ## Contributions, Development, and Support

 Interested in contributing to Olli?
-Please see our contribution and development guidlines, and our [code of conduct](https://vega.github.io/vega/about/code-of-conduct/).
+Please see our [contribution and development guidelines](https://github.com/mitvis/olli/blob/main/CONTRIBUTING.md), and our [code of conduct](https://vega.github.io/vega/about/code-of-conduct/).

 Olli was originally created by [Matt Blanco](https://mattblanco.me/) and the library is maintained by the [MIT Visualization Group](http://vis.csail.mit.edu/).